 Medicare tax rate

-Employers and employees do not share the responsibility of self-employment tax.
-Instead, you are responsible for paying the total amount of Social Security and Medicare taxes.
+Unlike FICA tax, employers and employees do not share the responsibility of self-employment tax.
+Instead, the employer is responsible for paying the total 15.3% toward Social Security and Medicare taxes.
 Self-employment tax is also known as the Self-Employment Contributions Act (SECA) tax.

 Example of how to determine payroll taxes

-Take a look at the following examples to understand how to calculate employer payroll taxes (FICA and SECA taxes).
+Take a look at the following examples to understand how to calculate FICA and SECA payroll taxes.

 FICA tax example 1

-To determine each employee’s FICA tax liability, you must multiply their gross wages by 7.65%, as seen below.
+To determine each employee’s FICA tax liability, multiply their gross wages by 7.65%, as seen below.
 These are the amounts you withhold from employee wages and send to the IRS.

 |Employee||FICA Tax Liability|

 Now, onto calculating payroll taxes for employers.
-You will need to match each employee’s FICA tax liability.
+You need to match each employee’s FICA tax liability.

-You owe $359.55 per pay period to cover all the employer portions of FICA tax.
+You owe $359.55 per pay period to cover the employer portions of FICA tax.
 Continue paying this amount until employee wages change.
-These employees will not earn above the Social Security wage base limit.
+These employees do not earn above the Social Security wage base limit.

 FICA tax example 2

-Here is an example of a highly compensated employee, Employee D. This person is your only employee.
+This example is for a highly compensated employee, Employee D, and this employee is your only employee.
 Employee D earns $10,000 biweekly, and their filing status is single.

-Continue paying this amount until the employee’s wages change, they earn above the Social Security wage base, or reach the additional Medicare tax threshold.
+Continue paying this amount until Employee D’s wages change or they earn above the Social Security wage base.

-Take a look at how FICA will work once the employee earns above $200,000.
-You will no longer withhold or contribute Social Security tax.
+Take a look at how FICA works once the employee earns above $200,000.
+You no longer withhold or contribute Social Security tax.
 Add the regular Medicare tax rate (1.45%) to the additional Medicare tax rate (0.9%).
-You will need to withhold a total of 2.35% for Medicare.
+Withhold a total of 2.35% for Medicare.

-This is how much you will need to withhold from Employee D’s wages for FICA.
+This is how much to withhold from Employee D’s wages for FICA.

 Let’s determine your Social Security tax liability on your first $142,800.
 Social Security is 12.4% of your wages up to the wage base.

-Now, let’s determine your Medicare tax liability on all your wages.
-Medicare is 2.9% of your wages.
+Now, determine your Medicare tax liability on your wages.
+Medicare tax for SECA is 2.9%.